-The dentists told us they prescribed high concentration fluoride toothpaste if a patient's risk of tooth decay indicated this would help them.
-They used fluoride varnish for their patients based on an assessment of the risk of tooth decay.
+Children at high risk of tooth decay were identified and were offered fluoride varnish applications or the prescription of high concentrated fluoride tooth paste to keep their teeth in a healthy condition.
+Fissure sealants (special plastic coatings on the biting surfaces of permanent back teeth in children) were also used on patients who were particularly vulnerable to dental decay.
 The dentists told us they discussed smoking, alcohol consumption and diet with patients during appointments.
 The practice had a selection of dental products for sale and provided health promotion leaflets to help patients with their oral health.